Misato Katsuragi: Personality and relationships

-Misato adopts an older-sister-like attitude to Shinji, trying to deal with his problems in a frank and serene way.
+Misato adopts an older-sister-like attitude toward the male protagonist of the series, Shinji, trying to deal with his problems in a frank and serene way.
 When Shinji arrives at Nerv's headquarters, Misato immediately sees his potential as a pilot, a selfish consideration that later causes her a strong sense of guilt.
 At the beginning of their relationship she tries to show herself as casual and carefree, in an attempt to convey to him a certain maternal attitude and human warmth.
 This rough attitude initially irritates Shinji.
 After the initial embarrassment, however, Shinji understands Misato's true motives, as she shows him her helpless, rough side because she trusts him and considers him a member of her family.
-With time, they become emotionally closer.
-In the twelfth episode, Misato tells Shinji about the bitter relationship she had with her father and her reasons for joining Nerv, identifying with Shinji and his relationship with his father Gendo.
-A relationship of mutual esteem grows between Misato and Shinji, and she develops an attachment to him.